JackWarshaw/Jacks-Personal-Work/writing.md

 <h3> Find More : </h3>

-Bastion Manor is free to play and listen to [here](https://jamesmartini.itch.io/bastion-manor) with the password "bastion".
+The alpha build for Bastion Manor is free to play and listen to [here](https://jamesmartini.itch.io/bastion-manor) with the password "bastion".

 The scripts I wrote are available [here](https://drive.google.com/drive/folders/1JLT-702vZ0E-lhqnwVHlqW2OcNgdbOwZ?usp=sharing).